Following the project, the Natural Resources Wales team has been sharing best practice amongst the Welsh digital community

 They needed a multidisciplinary team with a range of skills including user research, content design, content strategy and service delivery.
 So they appointed dxw, Crocstar and Basis as a group of specialists who shared the same user-centred values, brought agile skills and could work on the project bilingually.

-The work carried out by the multidisciplinary team has laid the foundations for NRW’s service transformation and the delivery of user-centred services.
+The work carried out by the team laid the foundations for the delivery of more impactful user-centred services by NRW to support the Welsh environment.

 Initially we engaged with the team to improve our content design and strategy capabilities, but the work they did for us was beyond our expectations.
 There were various key stakeholders and subject matter experts who needed to be bought into the project.
 The Basis, Crocstar and dxw team facilitated interactions, creating a safe space that allowed people with different mindsets and objectives to understand and listen to one another, work together, and come to a consensus.
 The expertise and care they brought to the project helped us to achieve those lightbulb moments and commit to agile user centred practices.